obfusk/koneko/README.md

 Juxtaposition (concatenation) of tokens denotes function composition.
 Some tokens, like list literals, are nested.

-Evaluating any data type literal results in pushing a corresponding value of its type onto the stack.
+Evaluating any data type literal (e.g. bool, int, list, block) results in pushing a corresponding value of its type onto the stack.

 All data types are immutable.

-The syntax and semantics of concatenative languages form the algebraic structure of a monoid [1].
+The syntax and semantics of concatenative languages form the algebraic structure of a monoid [[1]](#references).
 We expect the same to be true for koneko, and will update this paragraph when we confirm this.

 ### Type System

 Koneko is strongly typed.
 For now, it will use dynamic typing and allow blocks to be of variable arity.
 Optional (static) type and/or arity checking may be added in the future.

+### Errors

+Invalid programs will result in errors; these include:

+* parse errors (invalid syntax);
+* name not defined (referencing an undefined ident);
+* stack underflow;
+* type error (expected e.g. an int on the stack, got something else);
+* empty list (when trying to access the head or tail);
+* key errors (when trying to access a key not in a dict);
+* etc.

+There is currently no mechanism for exception handling.
+When an error occurs, an error message is printed and the program is terminated (except when using the repl, in which case the repl continues after printing an error message and resetting the stack).

 ### Comments & Whitespace